marianapatcosta/marianapatcosta/README.md

 ### 👀 About Me

-My name is Mariana Costa, a Software Developer from Portugal.
+My name is Mariana Costa, I'm a Software Developer from Portugal.
 I'm particularly interested in learning more and more about the development of user interfaces and Frontend technologies.

 - 📖 I’m currently learning **React Native**, **NextJS**, **Gatsby**
 - 📌 I'm interested in learning more about **mobile development**, **UX/UI**, **testing tools**, **Progressive Web Apps**, **Three.js**